-Scope, type/method of teaching and organizational form: 2 hours per week seminar, total 22 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: seminar, total 13 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 2 hours of direct teaching = 22 hours; 14 hours of preparation for the paper, 28 hours of preparation for the orthographic exercises and 26 hours of preparation for the language proofreading.
-Total 90 hours of student work.
+Student workload: 13 hours of direct teaching; 17 hours of preparation for the paper, 31 hours of preparation for orthographic exercises and 29 hours of preparation for proofreading.
+Total of 90 hours of student work.

-Teaching methods: interpretation, explanation, guided self-study, practical practice and justification of theoretical orthographic knowledge and phenomena, problem-solving tasks and assignments
+Teaching methods: explanation, guided self-study, practical practice and justification of theoretical orthographic knowledge and phenomena, problem solving, guided self-study, e-learning

 Active participation in the class is required to pass the course.
-The student will be evaluated during the semester in the form of a paper (20 points), orthographic exercises after the second topic (20 points) and after the seventh topic (20 points), and in the form of a language proofreading (40 points).
+The student will be evaluated during the semester in the form of a paper (20 points), orthographic exercises in the scope of the first 2 topics (20 points) and in the scope of the 3rd-7th topics (20 points) and in the form of a language proofreading (40 points).

-The course culminates in a grade resulting from the continuous assessment of learning outcomes during the teaching part of the semester of study (100/0).
+The course is completed with a grade resulting from the continuous assessment of learning outcomes during the teaching part of the semester of study (100/0).

-A minimum of 93 points is required for a final grade of A, a minimum of 85 points for a grade of B, a minimum of 77 points for a grade of C, a minimum of 69 points for a grade of D and a minimum of 60 points out of the total number of points for a grade of E. To pass the course, a minimum of 60 % of the points must be obtained.
+A minimum of 93 points is required for a final grade of A, a minimum of 85 points is required for a grade of B, a minimum of 77 points is required for a grade of C, a minimum of 69 points is required for a grade of D and a minimum of 60 points is required for a grade of E out of the total number of points.
+To pass the course, a minimum of 60 % of the points must be obtained.
 Credit will not be awarded to a student who achieves less than 60 % of the points in any component of the assessment (paper: less than 12 points, orthographic exercises: less than 12 points + 12 points and proofreading: less than 24 points).